 The deal was intended to counter the increasing hostility from Turkey under President Recep Tayyip Erdogan toward India.
-Under the agreement, Armenia was to receive four Swathi Weapon Locating Radars (WLR), which provide fast, automatic and accurate location of enemy weapons like mortars, shells and rockets in the 50-km range.
+Under the agreement, Armenia was to receive four Swathi Weapon Locating Radars (WLR), which provide fast, automatic and accurate location of enemy weapons like mortars, shells and rockets within the 50-km range.

-Swathi is an electronically scanned phased array radar, designed to detect projectiles with a small cross-section across the battle space horizon, and has the capability to handle simultaneous fire from weapons deployed at multiple locations.
+Swathi is an electronically scanned phased array radar designed to detect projectiles with a small cross-section across the battle space horizon and has the capability to handle simultaneous fire from weapons deployed at multiple locations.

 According to DRDO, the radar uses advanced signal processing techniques for detection and tracking projectiles in the presence of ground, weather clutter and other forms of interference in the EW scenario.